Democrats vow Congress will ‘assert itself’ against tech — starting with Silicon Valley’s privacy practices

 “We’ve been talking about it for years, yet nothing has been done to address the problem,” Rep. Frank Pallone Jr. (D-N.J.), the chairman of the House Energy Committee, said at the hearing.
 “It’s time that we move past the old model that protects the companies using our data and not the people.”

 The early calls for new federal online-privacy protections represent only one facet of Democratic lawmakers’ wide-ranging tech agenda.
-They’ve also promised to initiate probes to study social media sites, their approach to abusive content online, and the ways these companies affect competition and consumers.
+Democrats have also promised to initiate probes to study social media sites, their approach to abusive content online, and the ways these companies affect competition and consumers.

 Many House Democrats said the oversight awaiting Silicon Valley marks a dramatic shift from the chamber’s work under Republican control, which focused on allegations that social media platforms are biased against conservatives.
-Rep. David N. Cicilline (D-R.I.), the top Democrat on a key House panel focused on competition issues, said last year was a “lost opportunity to look at [tech] in a serious way.”
+Rep. David N. Cicilline (D-R.I.), who serves on a key House panel focused on competition issues, said last year was a “lost opportunity to look at [tech] in a serious way.”

 “This is a really important moment for Congress to assert itself,” he said.